-Parents may also find that their once sociable child has now become quite shy or anxious.
+Parents may also find that their once sociable child has now become quite withdrawn or anxious.
 They may appear uninterested or even afraid of social situations, such as socializing with friends or attending school meetings.

 Having low self-esteem and social isolation can also be associated with the effects of divorce on children.
 During these times, it is important to increase a child’s self-confidence and self-esteem to help them recover.